Average Internet speed 56 kbps

 50% of U.S. Households have broadband service

-Comcast launches DOCSIS 3.0 service in serveral markets offering a 50 Mbps speed tier
+Comcast launches DOCSIS 3.0 service in several markets offering a 50 Mbps speed tier

 Internet adoption at 79% of all American adults